 - You’ve done some ACT test prep.

 It’s rarely a good idea to go into an official ACT test blind.
 Tests like the ACT require specific skill sets that most students don’t naturally obtain from school.
 ACT test prep will help you master specific testing skills and strategies to boost your scores, and the extra familiarity with the question types and test format will reduce stress and speed up your test-taking skills.
-If you feel pretty good about the test, you might just need to brush up on some core skills and take a practice test or two; if you have no idea what you’re getting yourself into, you might need a much longer course of study to really get ready for the ACT.
+If you feel pretty good about the test, you might just need to brush up on some core skills and take a practice test or two, maybe a proctored practice ACT; if you have no idea what you’re getting yourself into, you might need a much longer course of study to really get ready for the ACT.
 Schedule a consultation with a C2 expert to learn more about how C2 can help you prep for the ACT.

 - You feel confident about taking the test.